rominmx/postcss-compact-mq/README.md

 ```

 ### Aliases
-Just place aliases for your media queries in separate at-rule and use them somewhere:
+You can place the alias for a whole media query in a separate at-rule:
 ```css
 @breakpoints {
 	desktop: 1024;